Get insights.

 2.5 Optimize for Mobile

-Ensure that the mobile user interface is intuitive and friendly.
+Keep the mobile interface intuitive and easy to use.

-Mobile surveys help receive more in-the-moment responses, improving the response quality.
+Mobile surveys also capture more in-the-moment responses, which improves response quality.

-BlockSurvey is fully mobile responsive.
-This means your surveys work best on any mobile device.
+BlockSurvey is fully mobile responsive, so your surveys work well on any mobile device.

 2.6 Use Branding

-Engaging visuals enhance the look of your surveys.
-Use your brand assets like logo, colors, and font consistently while designing the survey.
-This makes the survey presentable and creates trust among your respondents.
+Good visuals improve the look of your surveys.
+Apply your brand assets, such as logo, colors, and fonts, consistently throughout the design.
+Pulling a color palette from image sources helps keep the survey's visuals aligned with your overall brand identity.
+This makes the survey look presentable and builds trust with respondents.

 Your brand is a story unfolding across all customer touchpoints. - Jonah Sachs

-When a survey is hosted on a domain associated with your brand, respondents take it seriously and complete it.
-They trust the dependability of the survey hosted on the brand’s domain.
+When a survey is hosted on a domain tied to your brand, respondents take it more seriously and are more likely to complete it.
+They trust a survey hosted on the brand's own domain.

-Branded surveys are more professional, which can help increase engagement.
+Branded surveys look more professional, and that can raise engagement.

 2.7 Provide Feedback

-Feedback allows respondents to understand the survey results immediately, which can trigger their interest and increase engagement.
+Feedback lets respondents see the survey results right away, which can spark their interest and keep them engaged.

-Providing a score at the end of a quiz can make respondents feel accomplished and valued for their time and effort.
+Showing a score at the end of a quiz can make respondents feel accomplished and recognized for their time.

-Giving answers to a self-assessment immediately after it's completed can help respondents understand where they stand and what areas they need to improve on.
+Giving answers to a self-assessment as soon as it is finished helps respondents understand where they stand and what to work on.

-Including fun facts & quotes relevant to the survey topic at the end of the survey can make the survey more enjoyable, surprising, and engaging.
+Adding fun facts and quotes relevant to the topic at the end can make the survey more enjoyable and a bit surprising.

 2.8 Give a Call to action

-A clear call to action (CTA) at the end of a survey is helpful.
-It guides respondents on what they should do next.
-This can increase engagement and participation.
+A clear call to action (CTA) at the end of a survey helps.
+It tells respondents what to do next, which can lift engagement and participation.

-A CTA can motivate respondents to take additional actions, like visiting a website, accessing related resources, signing up for a newsletter, or sharing the survey with others.
+A CTA can prompt respondents to take a further step, such as visiting a website, opening related resources, signing up for a newsletter, or sharing the survey.

 3. What to do to create disengaging surveys?